 #3 – Hang Out With Like-Minded People

 Sharing your goals with others will work for sure!
 If you don’t have any friends who are into budgeting and money, there are many ways to do it.
 Share it on social media.
 If you want to take it to the next step: start a blog!

 Blogging really helped me to keep track of my financial goals, and it keeps me accountable.
 It’s easy to set goals every month and to reflect on it because I feel like I owe it to my readers.
 If you’re interested, you can start a blog for cheap using my 15-minute tutorial.

 #4 – Make Your Goals Visual

 There are different methods to make your goals visual.
 You can cut out photos of magazines and paste them onto a blank paper.
 You can use Pinterest to make a digital version – let’s connect on Pinterest so I can see what you’re making.
 Or you can print out a single photo and keep it with you.

-My favorite way is to create a vision board because you can put up multiple pictures and hang it somewhere you see it daily.
+My favorite way is to create a vision board because you can put up multiple pictures and hang them somewhere you see them daily.

 The specific form is up to you – whatever motivates you most you should choose.
 Your goal visualization should show you the exact reason why you want to stick to your budget.

 Place it somewhere you’ll see it daily.
 This is a constant reminder that will keep you motivated when things get hard.